 Standard 7d: Wall openings, such as storefront windows and doors, shall comprise at least 70-percent of the ground floor façade fronting a public street.
-Use non-reflective glass that allows a minimum of 90 percent light transmission on all street fronting facades, especially in conjunction with retail uses.
+Use non-reflective glass that allows a minimum of 90-percent light transmission on all street-fronting facades, especially in conjunction with retail uses.
 Dark tinted, reflective, or opaque glazing is prohibited for any required wall opening along street-facing, ground floor facades.

-The use of different materials on the ground floor and upper floors distinguishes the ground floor commercial uses from the upper story residential uses and floor frontage should be distinguishable from the upper floor façades and should provide a strong building base.
+The use of different materials on the ground floor and upper floors distinguishes the ground floor commercial uses from the upper story residential uses and contribute to a strong building by the contribute to a strong building by the contribute to a strong building.

+Standard 7e: Commercial ground-floor frontage should be distinguishable from the upper floor façades and should provide a strong building base.
 The ground floor commercial portion of development should relate to the scale, form and proportion of the rest of the building.
 Ground floor uses should be distinguished from the upper façade with inviting and transparent storefronts and sensitively scaled proportions.
 Commercial uses should have greater window-to-wall ratios than the upper stories of a building.